Financial-Times/o-component-boilerplate/README.md

 ## Migration guide
 _Migration guides are very important!
 Always include one for major releases.
-To create a codeblock that has diff highligting, use three backticks followed by the word diff ie: <code>```diff</code>_
+To create a codeblock that has diff highligting, use three backticks followed by the word diff_

 ### Migrating from 1.X.X to 2.X.X